Rights if Your Bags are Delayed

 The airline will probably

-insist on seeing receipts for anything you claim, and may even
+insist on seeing receipts for anything you claim (which they can

 reimbursement of their cost.